ASalazar46/PythonPlayground/Proj5 - DataStructures/README.md

 ### Current Progress/Solution

 List - A simple collection of data, and one of the built-in data structures in Python.
 It is a sequence data type, meaning items are stored in the order the user set them.
-It is mutable, meaning its contents can change in place after initial creation.
-Similar to an array in C, but has a few differences:
+Duplicate items are allowed in a list.
+Lists are mutable, meaning list contents can changed and modified in place after initial creation.
+Lists are similar to arrays in C, but has a few differences:

 - Lists are not restricted to one data type; it can collect data of various types.
 Arrays are restricted to only one data type.
 - Lists dynamically change in size.
 Arrays set their size upon creation, and it will not change afterwards.